pwittrock/kubebuilder-workshop-prereqs/preprovisioned/README.md

-# Instructions for using a provisioned workshop development machine
+# All Things Open Provisioned GCP Accounts

-## Login to the dev machine
+## Login to the workshop dev instance

 1. Login to the [Google Cloud Console](https://console.cloud.google.com/compute/instances) using the provided username and password